PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 Risk Summary

-Pantoprazole has been detected in breast milk of a nursing mother after a single 40 mg oral dose of pantoprazole.
+The limited data from a single case report the presence of pantoprazole in human breast milk.
 There were no effects on the breastfed infant (see Data).
 There are no data on pantoprazole effects on milk production.

 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for PROTONIX I.V. and any potential adverse effects on the breastfed child from pantoprazole or from the underlying maternal condition.